 Internal audits, and Chief Audit Executive functions

 - Managed internal audit service contracts, developed annual audit plans, scoped audit engagements.
 Produced a high level of value from the audit budget, no overruns, satisfied the audit committee.
+The organisation was technology intensive, and I managed the audit program for ICT along with business and operations.
 (2008‑2015)

 - Supported the audit committee by monitoring audit recommendations, introducing management assurance reporting, and committee secretariat functions.
 By sustaining a firm discipline in audit recommendations, energised the internal audit function and the culture of controls and accountability.
 The committee was happy with the service I managed.
 The organisation was happy that I was demonstrating its confidence and transparency to the audit committee through the committee papers.